AdityaKothari27/Querra/README.md

 ## Usage

+### Selecting a Research Category

+1. Choose a research category that matches your needs:
+   - General Research: For broad topics across multiple domains
+   - Academic Research: For scholarly and academic topics
+   - Financial Analysis: For market data and financial information
+   - Technology Review: For product reviews and technical documentation
+   - Health & Medical: For medical research and health information
+   - Legal Research: For laws, regulations, and legal analysis

 ### Searching for Sources

-1. Enter your Search topic in the search bar
+1. Enter your search topic in the search bar
 2. Adjust search parameters if needed:
    - Max Results: Control the number of search results (5-20)
    - Time Filter: Filter results by recency